Klaus Staeck: Work

 In the beginning Staeck made woodcut prints, while from 1967 onward he changed to screen printing.
 Staeck is probably best known for his political poster art.
+He is also known for his election posters.
 Staeck managed to finance his political actions by selling his artwork in Edition Tangente publishing house which later came to be known as Edition Staeck.
 He worked together with other political artists and writers, most notably Joseph Beuys, Panamarenko, Dieter Roth, Nam June Paik, Wolf Vostell, Daniel Spoerri, Günter Grass, Walter Jens, and Heinrich Böll who publicly spoke out in his favour.
 At the beginning of the 1970s Staeck began his long time collaboration with Gerhard Steidl.

 As of 2012, Klaus Staeck was sued in 41 cases for his artwork to be banned from public, to no avail.
 A typical press release would point out that he would be "present" in court, very much like an invitation to an exhibition opening that says: "The artist is present."
 A recent dissertation thesis reviewing the cases brought against Staeck between 1972 and 1999 from research conducted in his own archive concludes that his approach to appear in court and to bring in the media was a concept that "in the end may have proved successful".

 As of 2022, Staeck still creates work, especially regarding climate change.